susannah-b/shiver-unpaired/README.md

 ```bash
 $ ./shiver_align_contigs.bash MyInitDir config.bash contigs.fasta SID
 ```
-Amongst the files this step produces is `SID_raw_wRefs.fasta` - an alignment of your HIV contigs to your input existing reference genomes - which you should should visually check, and manually delete ragged ends which arise occasionally.
+Amongst the files this step produces is `SID_raw_wRefs.fasta` - an alignment of your HIV contigs to your input existing reference genomes - which you should should visually check, and manually delete ragged contig ends which arise occasionally.
+(NB you may modify the contigs but not the existing reference sequences in the alignment.)
 Also produced is `SID.blast` (the result of blasting your contigs to those existing references).
 Now run
 ```bash